Thanksgiving is a time for food… and fire.

 Another safety tip is to stay far away from water.
 You don’t need to be a genius to figure out that combining it with electricity can be dangerous.
 Always dry your hands when plugging and unplugging kitchen appliances so you don’t shock yourself.

-It would also be wise to hire a property management company to check if your kitchen is in working order.
+It would also be wise to hire a property preservation management company to check if your kitchen is in working order.
 They’ll check the smoke alarms, cooking appliances, etc. so you won’t have any hiccups over Thanksgiving.

 #2 Keep the Kids Away